rdsea/HINC/_posts/2016-06-23-distributed-testbed.md

 order: 7
 ---

-We setup a distributed testbed (see the figure below) for HINC.
+We setup a distributed testbed (see the figure below) for rsiHub  HINC.
 The testbed is spread over distributed sites: in Vienna, in Bangalore, in Hanoi and several public service (AmazonEC, CloudAMQP).
-This testbed and HINC will demonstrate the ability to manage distributed and large scale system and network.
+This testbed and rsiHub HINC will demonstrate the ability to manage distributed and large scale system and network.
 What we are going to setup is in the figure below:

 ![Testbed](../images/testbed-02-distributed.png "Testbed -- Inlab and distributed parts"){:width="500px"}